ibudasov/reflectje/README.md

 # 💻 tech overview
 Structurally project will be separated to API and Frontend.
-My intention, as a backend guy, is to implement CQRS, so the frontend will be kept as simple as possible.

-The project will have a lot of business logic, which must be covered by tests.
-In this case Acceptance tests are needed, and for implementing them I've chosen Behat.
-ATDD must be the way to go.
+This repository is responsible only about the API part, Frontend part is coming.
+To improve code segregation CQRS will be used.

 # ⚙ technologies